Zoë Harcombe

 The Harcombe Diet is based on my food philosophy above.
 It’s not LCHF, which wasn’t really heard-of when I started writing books.
 I was vegetarian while writing my first few books, so carbohydrates were necessary features of my own diet.
 I started eating meat and fish again in 2010.
 This was a personal choice and I respect all personal choices in this delicate area.
 This may help to explain how my views were developing around this time.

 I am fortunate, living in the countryside in Wales, to be able to eat meat, eggs and dairy from pasture living animals.
 I also eat fish – especially oily – white fish is less nutritious.
 I eat fruit most days, but not too much and because I like it, not because I think it is good for me.
 I eat a lot of vegetables/salads – locally grown/in season wherever possible.
 I eat very dark chocolate pretty much every day and quite a lot of it!
 It’s a great source of minerals and saturated fat ;-).
-I do eat starchy carbs – just not daily.
+I do eat starchy carbs – but rarely.
 I enjoy porridge (plain oats and whole milk) – especially in the winter.
 I like brown rice and (veggie) curries/chilli.
 Sometimes, there’s nothing like a crispy baked potato and melted cheese.

 As Phase 3 of The Harcombe Diet® allows, I eat whatever I want if I fancy ‘cheating’: croissants; ice cream; chocolates crisps… Phase 3 sets out how to cheat and get away with it – in terms of health and weight.
 I do find I cheat less and less nowadays.
 I just feel better the closer I stick to quality real food.